 Upon graduation he returned to Panama and did an internship with the Southern Command (Army of the United States) in Corozal and through them, went to train in several zoos in the United States including those of San Diego, California and Phoenix, Arizona.
 With the amphibian project he also went to Ohio, Brooklyn, Chicago and Houston.

-In the times before, where Pretel is on 50th Street, there was a place called ‘Turiño Pajarería’ that bought some exotic animals such as pheasants.
-Mona Lisa Garcia de Paredes brought from Texas to Panama some exotic species such as zebras, llamas, ostriches, emu, among others.
+In the times before, there was a place called ‘Turiño Pajarería’ (where Pretel is on 50th Street) that bought exotic animals such as pheasants.
+Mona Lisa Garcia de Paredes some exotic species brought from Texas to Panama, including zebras, llamas, ostriches, emu, among others.
 She reproduced them and sold them to the zoo and other people.

 The jaguars arrived when they killed the mother and they were so small that they did not open their eyes.
 They were given formula in a bottle and first aid, so they could not return to the jungle because they had had contact with humans.
-They might approach them again which would cause their death.
+If they approach them again it could cause their death.

-94 species live in El Níspero, mostly birds, including pheasants, macaws, peacocks, etc. They are easier to care for than mammals, or feline mammals such as jaguars.
+94 species live in El Nispero Zoo, mostly birds, including pheasants, macaws, peacocks, etc. They are easier to care for than mammals, or feline mammals such as jaguars.

 Rescue of amphibians